-Jefferson River fishing is overlooked by many visiting anglers.
-The Jefferson is a large river that is formed by the confluence of the Beaverhead and the Bighole in Twin Bridges.
-The "Jeff" is one of the three forks that form the Missouri along with the Madison River and Gallatin River.
+The Jefferson River fishing is overlooked by many visiting anglers.
+The "Jeff" is a large river that is formed by the confluence of the Beaverhead and the Bighole in Twin Bridges.
+The Jefferson is one of the three forks that form the Missouri along with the Madison River and Gallatin River.
 Fly fishing the Jefferson is never a crowded experience.
 The river travels through one of Montana's most picturesque valleys.
 Trout numbers are lower than some of the other blue ribbon rivers in the region resulting in lower average catch rates than some of its sister watersheds.
 Despite the lower trout density, the Jefferson can produce some outstanding fishing under the right conditions.

 The Jefferson is a large river and its flows fluctuate greatly over the course of the season.
 We like to target the "Jeff" in the spring before runoff has started, just after runoff and again in the fall.
 We also consider a day on the Jefferson when the midsummer heat is broken by an early cold front that brings cool rainy weather.
 Due to the fact that the river has a lower trout concentration it is important to catch this fishery when conditions are optimal, otherwise you will be in for a very slow day.
 Several seasons of abundant snowfall have produced excellent water conditions and trout numbers have been bolstered as a result.
 Drought years hit the Jefferson hard which contributes substantial flows to irrigation.
 Trout Unlimited has been working hard to improve flows on the river during low water conditions.